Buddha Seated in Meditation

 This majestic Buddha is one of the finest products of sixteenth-century Sri Lankan Buddhist art.
-The figure is seated on a waisted lotus-vine pedestal, deep in meditation, the body displaying numerous auspicious marks (lakshana)—signs of his Buddhahood.
-Convention dictates that the Buddha has thirty-two mahapurusalakshana and eighty lesser marks, as witnessed by the forehead mark (urna), the flame protuberance (ushnisha), the extended earlobes and locks of hair, and the lotus markings on the hand and feet.
+The figure is seated on a lotus-vine pedestal, deep in meditation.
+Numerous auspicious marks (lakshana) on his body signify his Buddhahood.
+Convention dictates thirty-two mahapurusalakshana and eighty lesser marks, such as the forehead mark (urna), flame protuberance (ushnisha), extended earlobes and locks of hair, and lotuses on the hand and feet.

 Joseph Fernando , Sri Lanka and USA (by 1956 until d., by descent to son); Dr. Quintus and Mrs. Wimala Fernando , Phoenix, AZ (until d.
 2004, by descent to Barry Fernando); Dr. Barry Fernando , Phoenix, AZ (2004–2010; sold through John Eskenazi, Ltd. to MMA)

 New York.
 The Metropolitan Museum of Art.
 "Buddhist Art of Sri Lanka," 2010.